-This sheet talks about exposure to famotidine in a pregnancy and while breastfeeding.
+This sheet is about exposure to famotidine in a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is famotidine?

-Famotidine is a medication used to treat acid reflux, sometimes called heartburn or peptic ulcer disease.
+Famotidine is a medication used to treat acid reflux (sometimes called heartburn) or peptic ulcer disease.
 Famotidine reduces the amount of stomach acid that your body makes.
-It is a long-acting histamine (H2) receptor blocker and is sold under the brand names Pepcid®, Pepcid AC®, and Heartburn Relief®.
+It is a long-acting histamine (H2) receptor blocker.
+Some brand names are Pepcid®, Pepcid AC®, and Heartburn Relief®.

 I take famotidine.
 Can it make it harder for me to get pregnant?

-Famotidine has not been studied to see if taking it could make it more difficult for a woman to become pregnant.
+Studies have not been done to see if taking famotidine could make it harder to become pregnant.

-Does taking famotidine during my pregnancy increase the chance of miscarriage?
+Does taking famotidine during my pregnancy increase the chance for miscarriage?

-Does taking famotidine increase the chance of having a baby with a birth defect?
+Does taking famotidine increase the chance for birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Available studies do not show an increased chance of birth defects or other pregnancy problems when women take famotidine during pregnancy.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Available studies do not show an increased chance of birth defects when famotidine is taken during pregnancy.

-Could taking famotidine in the second or third trimester cause other pregnancy complications?
+Does taking famotidine increase the chance of other pregnancy complications?

-Will taking famotidine during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking famotidine during pregnancy affect future behavior or learning for the child?

-Famotidine is found in the breast milk in small amounts and is used in newborn infants in higher dosages than are in breastmilk.
-No problems have been reported in infants whose mothers were breastfeeding while taking this medication.
-Be sure to talk to your healthcare provider about all your breastfeeding questions.
+Famotidine gets into breast milk in small amounts and is used in newborn infants in higher dosages than the levels that have been found in breastmilk.
+Taking famotidine while breastfeeding is not expected to cause problems in breastfed infants.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-There are no studies looking at possible risks to a pregnancy when a father takes famotidine.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+One study reported that taking famotidine did not affect hormones in males; this makes it less likely that famotidine could affect fertility.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.